munificent/craftinginterpreters/book/a-map-of-the-territory.md

 The [Go tool][go] is even more of a horticultural curiosity.
 If you run `go build`, it compiles your Go source code to machine code and stops.
-If you type `go run`, it does that then immediately executes the generated executable.
+If you type `go run`, it does that, then immediately executes the generated executable.

 So `go` *is* a compiler (you can use it as a tool to compile code without running it), *is* an interpreter (you can invoke it to immediately run a program